simokitkat/simokitkat/README.md

 ![New Microsoft PowerPoint Presentation](https://user-images.githubusercontent.com/100162507/211273214-83cbe52d-8610-469e-a514-7331cdb48ee4.jpg)

-### I ❤️ web development and find beauty in the whole process of websites creation, making them responsive and functional.
+### I ❤️ web development and find beauty in the whole process of creating websites and making them responsive and functional.

 #### My Skills: